China's rate reform adds to concerns for bank investors

 SHANGHAI Beijing's move to scrap the floor on lending rates is not yet a game-changer for Chinese banks, but it may have just started the countdown to an eventual industry overhaul which will deprive the banks of virtually risk-free profits.

 China bank stocks mostly fell on Monday, the first trading session following the rate reform announced late on Friday.
-An index of banks listed in Shanghai was down 1.7 percent in late morning trading, compared with a decline of 0.4 percent for the broader Shanghai Composite Index.
+An index of banks listed in Shanghai .SSEBKI was down 1.7 percent in late morning trading, compared with a decline of 0.4 percent for the broader Shanghai Composite Index .SSEC.SS.

-Reflecting such scepticism, the Shanghai-listed banks trade at a median price-to-earnings ratio of 4.98 based on projected twelve-month earnings and a median price-to-book of 0.97, Thomson Reuters data shows.
+Reflecting such skepticism, the Shanghai-listed banks trade at a median price-to-earnings ratio of 4.98 based on projected twelve-month earnings and a median price-to-book of 0.97, Thomson Reuters data shows.

 Some economists believe nimble banks can reap some benefits after the People's Bank of China (PBOC) announced on Friday that banks could lend at any rate they wanted, enabling them to lure more business by offering lower rates.